cmcmarrow/backrooms/README.rst

 .. code-block:: text

    ~GATE
-   /ri10ibri99>ers" bottles of beer on the wall, "epers" bottles of beer."epzezri-1iaV /Vzeezpe".llaw eht no reeb fo selttob "srepe" ,dnuora ti ssap dna nwod eno ekaT"sr< /.>e~ha    1 >rs"1 bottle of beer on the wall, 1 bottle of beer."epers"Take one"epV /.p        p pVe".llaw eht no reeb fo selttob erom on ,dnuora ti ssap dna nwod "sr< /.e        . p>peers"No more bottles of beer on the wall, no more bottles of beer"V />.dri-1iaN^.^                                                                    e / ^".llaw eht no reeb fo selttob 99 ,erom emos yub dna erots eht ot oG"srepe"."srp<
+   /ri10ibri99>ers" bottles of beer on the wall, "epers" bottles of beer."epzez-V /V".llaw eht no reeb fo selttob "srepe" ,dnuora ti ssap dna nwod eno ekaT"sr.< /e>e~ha    1 >rs"1 bottle of beer on the wall, 1 bottle of beer."epers"Take one"epV /pp        p pVe".llaw eht no reeb fo selttob erom on ,dnuora ti ssap dna nwod "sr< /ze        . p>peers"No more bottles of beer on the wall, no more bottles of beer"V />...eezd-N^.^                                                                    e / ^".llaw eht no reeb fo selttob 99 ,erom emos yub dna erots eht ot oG"srepe"."srp<

 ******